 RALEIGH (WTVD) -- Here we go again.
-A storm is headed in and bringing thunder with it, so everybody starts saying it's going to snow in the next 10 days.
+A storm moved through bringing thunder with it, so everybody starts saying it's going to snow in the next 10 days.
 But is that old saying based in scientific fact?

 I previously wrote an article about snow and if, indeed, it does fall 10 days after thunder in the winter.
 I looked at every snowfall in the past 50 years, went back 10 days, and looked to see if it thundered.
 Only 2.9 percent of the time it did.